 If you consider that your fundamental rights have been violated, you have the possibility to seek help from various institutions or authorities in the Member States, or, under certain conditions, at EU level.

 This section provides information on the institutions to contact in cases of violation of fundamental rights.
-To obtain detailed information on national procedures please select one of the flags listed on the right hand side.
+Please select the relevant country's flag to obtain detailed national information.

 At national level